 Source: The Tvinyl Factory

 Punk and reggae are two genres that couldn't be any farther from each other.
 The former has more of a darker attitude and is less structured a genre.
 Meanwhile, the latter is known for its relaxed vibe yet organized beats.
 Both genres are practically day and night against each other, but what they have in common is that they're both the top genres to be found in Daily Records.
 This slightly intimate music hub in Barcelona provides some of the best and rarest punk and reggae music in the area.
 You might not even know some of the items here, but then again, that's half the fun of visiting the place!

 Over at the Gracia neighborhood, one of the liveliest districts of Barcelona, rock fans usually congregate to get the latest, best, and even rarest finds at Discos 100.
 Though they offer a multitude of genres here, rock is ultimately their piece de resistance.
 Hardcore rock, punk, metal, or even classic 50s and 60s rock'n'roll—they're all here for the taking.
 At times, they'd even sell a few specialty publications all about that rowdy genre.
 With so many records and CDs on offer, any rock fan will have a field day scurrying through each row and finding a gem or two in them!

 Source: Disco 100 Facebook Page

 If you're walking along the Gothic Quarter and you couldn't find NUT Records, it's alright.
-The fact is, the store is so small and secluded, practically everyone passes by it without noticing.
+The fact is, the store is so small and secluded, practically everyone passes it by without noticing.
 But once you stumble upon it, you won't want to go!
 You'll spend hours and hours browsing through their prime collection of dance records, both from modern artists and classic works by the legends of past decades.
-In a way, the place has been touted a shrine to dance music, covering from the early days of the Disco period to today's most vibrant electronic era.
+In a way, the place has been touted as a shrine to dance music, covering from the early days of the Disco period to today's most vibrant electronic era.